F20CA-Health1/performance--benchmarking/README.md

-# The Open Medical-LLM Leaderboard: Benchmarking Large Language Models in Healthcare
+# Benchmarking Large Language Models in Healthcare

 Over the years, Large Language Models (LLMs) have emerged as a groundbreaking technology with immense potential to revolutionize various aspects of healthcare.
 These models, such as [GPT-3](https://arxiv.org/abs/2005.14165), [GPT-4](https://arxiv.org/abs/2303.08774) and [Med-PaLM 2](https://arxiv.org/abs/2305.09617) have demonstrated remarkable capabilities in understanding and generating human-like text, making them valuable tools for tackling complex medical tasks and improving patient care.
 They have notably shown promise in various medical applications, such as medical question-answering (QA), dialogue systems, and text generation.
 Moreover, with the exponential growth of electronic health records (EHRs), medical literature, and patient-generated data, LLMs could help healthcare professionals extract valuable insights and make informed decisions.